csepanyij/directly-follows-drift-graph/README.md

 - ```CHOSEN_PERIOD1```: The first (earlier) time period for the comparison.
 - ```CHOSEN_PERIOD2```: The second (later) time period for the comparison.
 - ```ACTIVITY_NAMES```: Variable name in .xes input file, which contains the activity names.
 These will be plotted in the nodes of the output DFG.

+## Citation
+When using this library, please consider citing the following paper: